jakov1003/2023_messi_injuries_Python_HTML/README.md

 - Jupyter Notebook

 ## Why this one?
-I selected this project because I found it to be the most presentable among all my older projects, especially after curating it.
+I selected this project because I found it to be the most presentable among my older projects, especially after curating it.